ivaninastoyanova/interactive-content/EN/00-Associative-Arrays/05-Homework.md

 | | !
 George |

 ### Comments
-We register George in the Light side and Peter in the Dark side.
+We register George in the Light side, and Peter in the Dark side.

-After receiving "**End**" we print both sides, ordered by the count of users and then by name.
+After receiving "**End**", we print both sides, ordered by the count of their users, and then ordered by their names.

 ### Examples
 | **Input** | **Output** |